jdc-cunningham/ml-hat-cam/3d-files/README.md

 I used Google SketchUp (free) to design the parts in inches using calipers

-I used an STL exporter plugin and 3D mesh check plugin
+I used an STL exporter plugin and solid inspector plugin

 You can use Cura to slice the parts and print